 With a line down the middle of a piece of paper, students listed every fact concerning both presidential policies.
 Next they examined those facts: Louisiana Purchase through a treaty with France . . .
 Lewis and Clark Expedition . . .
 War with Mexico . . . land acquisitions of the Mexican Cession . . . opening of California, the Oregon Territory, etc . . .
 With all that listing and sorting of facts, the students drew conclusions from the historic record.

-If done properly learners were able to make some solid observations regarding Jefferson’s diplomacy in his negotiated real estate deal with France, versus Polk’s use of military options with Mexico.
-In this exercise students also developed a competent writing style, finding a distinctive voice while crafting their conclusions.
-A literary flair.
+If done properly learners were able to make some solid observations regarding Jefferson’s diplomacy in his negotiated French real estate deal, versus Polk’s use of military force with Mexico.
+In this exercise students also developed a competent writing style, finding a distinctive voice while crafting conclusions; a literary flair.

 Eventually, kids would find both presidents wanted the same thing—western land.
 But they realized Jefferson’s approach was more peaceful, or more principled, and France was too powerful to provoke, while later President Polk cast aside negotiations, opting for war against a weaker foe, (or something like that).

-The art of teaching critical thinking, and expository writing, takes lots of discipline, dedication and tons of practice.
-And to be honest, some kids simply weren’t willing to take that risk, resistant to pushing themselves that hard in coursework.
-Some parents balked, believing that teachers shouldn’t ask so much of their young ones, and GPA’s were too valuable to risk with such a tough course.
-I understood the hesitation; critical thinking is an acquired skill.
+The art of teaching critical thinking, and expository writing takes lots of discipline, dedication and tons of practice.
+And to be honest, some kids simply weren’t willing to take that risk, resistant to that advanced coursework.
+Some parents balked, believing that teachers shouldn’t ask so much of their young ones, and GPA’s were too valuable to imperil with such a tough class.
+I understood the hesitation; critical thinking takes a bit acquire.

 And I, too, often worried and stewed over my students’ progress, often perceiving poor performance as a personal failure.
 I sometimes considered lowering my standards so everyone would get an “A,” and I would be their favorite teacher.

-There were many tears throughout the year, a fair share of grumbling and resentment to the rigorous workload.
-Still, by June the majority of my students had persevered, growing exponentially as thinkers.
-They had bravely risked a relentless “boot camp” type of course, and prevailed.
+There were many tears throughout the school year, a fair share of grumbling, and resentment to the rigor.
+Still, by June the majority of my students had persevered, becoming accomplished independent thinkers.
+They had bravely risked a relentless “boot camp” curriculum, and prevailed.

-To drive home their personal achievements, I’d ask the kids to read some of their first essays from fall, and compare the writing to pieces of more recent efforts.
-These students were pretty proud of themselves, satisfied they were prepared to take on the world.
-From the beginning of the year to the end, these young people never realized how accomplished they could, and eventually did become.
+To drive home their achievements, I’d ask the kids to read some of their first essays from fall quarter, and compare the writing to more recent pieces.
+They were pretty proud of themselves, satisfied they could take on the world.
+From the beginning of the year to the end, these students never realized how accomplished they could, and eventually did become.

 The point is that, we, as teachers, and also as parents, must expect more from our kids beyond showing up to class, and staying awake.
-How can young people hope to stretch themselves and mature without expectations and guidance to reach those aspirations?
-They cannot.
-Frankly, if we expect nothing from our students in the classroom, that is what we’ll get, nothing.
+Young people must stretch themselves to reach those aspirations.
+Frankly, if we expect nothing from our students, that is what we’ll get, nothing.